 The RNZN and the Otago region share a bond, with many people from the region serving our Navy in times of peace and in times of conflict.
 HMNZS Otago is named to honour our connection to the Otago region and her homeport Dunedin.

-OTAGO was named by Launch Lady, Dame Silvia Cartwright and is affiliated to the Dunedin (Otago) region.
+OTAGO was named by the Ship Sponsor, Dame Silvia Cartwright and is affiliated to the Dunedin (Otago) region.

 Ships and aircrafts are complex pieces of kit, packed with hard-working sailors - all of whom need some time alongside once in a while.